grafana/writers-toolkit/docs/sources/write/_index.md

 ## Before you write

-To learn how to structure documentation, refer to [Structure](https://grafana.com/docs/writers-toolkit/structure/).
+To learn how to structure documentation, refer to [Documentation structure](https://grafana.com/docs/writers-toolkit/structure/).

 For guidelines for writing documentation, refer to the following sections: